laravel/docs/scheduling.md

     $schedule->command('report:generate')
              ->timezone('America/New_York')
-             ->at('02:00')
+             ->at('2:00')

-If you are assigning the same timezone to all of your scheduled tasks, you may wish to define a `scheduleTimezone` method in your `app/Console/Kernel.php` file.
+If you are repeatedly assigning the same timezone to all of your scheduled tasks, you may wish to define a `scheduleTimezone` method in your `App\Console\Kernel` class.
 This method should return the default timezone that should be assigned to all scheduled tasks:

     /**
      * Get the timezone that should be used by default for scheduled events.